-5.1.
-Contextualization of second language acquisition among expatriates host country language differs significantly from that of children, students, and immigrants in terms of the relevant motivational factors, learning intensity, and the presence of expectations from a third party (i.e. the HCE).
+Our study's findings contribute to our understanding of the motivational factors and impediments in second language acquisition by extending knowledge from student samples to actual work settings.
+This prior knowledge was derived mainly from quantitative studies, using relatively simplistic motivation constructs.
+Our findings suggest that expatriates' learning of the host country language differs significantly from that of children, students, and immigrants in terms of the relevant motivational factors, learning intensity, and the presence of expectations from a third party (i.e. the HCE).
 Work dominates the learning environment of expatriates' learning of a host country language.
 It influences whether and to what degree one's host country language skill is needed for coping with work in the MNC headquarters versus subsidiaries; how much time one may be able to set aside for learning a new language outside work, and whether one can devote oneself to learning on a regular basis; and finally whether or not one's colleagues expect language learning to take place.
 The relationship between expatriates' host country language skills and their social and economic status in the host country is also not as closely related as it is for immigrants.
 In our inductively built process model, we have taken into consideration the contextual characteristics of expatriates' learning of the host country language and included the perspectives of both expatriates themselves and their HCE colleagues.